 Surnamed Africanus, the first part of my Arts-friendly Archives project, had three well-received performances.
-Additionally the production was filmed by Wolverhampton University’s Phil Nichols and his students and will be available online and on on DVD from September.
-More information to follow.
+Additionally the production was filmed by Wolverhampton University’s Phil Nichols and his students and the video will be premièred as part of the WOLF (Wolverhampton Original Literature Festival) programme at Wolverhampton Archives, all day, on Saturday 28th January 2017.
+See the WOLF programme or this site nearer the time for further details.

 The Arts-friendly Archives project is supported by the Arts Council and involves three plays in three venues: Wolverhampton, Dudley (November 2016) and the Shakespeare Birthplace Trust, Stratford upon Avon (May 2017).